farneser/dotfiles/README.md

 Here is my NeoVim config

+NeoVim requires version >=0.8.
 Config use LazyLoader for plugins

 ## Installation on Linux/MacOS